 Not all charities are listed at Charity Navigator, only those 501(c)(3) charities that have been checked out and rated.
 It is not a comprehensive and exhaustive list of charities.
 Also, Charity Navigator focuses on larger nonprofits, so you may not find your favorite local charity on the list

-Indiegogo has become a darling of crowdfunding over the past few years.
+Indiegogo became a darling of crowdfunding over the past few years.
 Until recently, the postings included startups raising money, individuals raising money for a new idea, and charitable causes by individuals or nonprofits.

-Now, the philanthropic opportunities appear on another site called Generosity.
+Now, the philanthropic opportunities appear on another site called Generosity (recently integrated into GoFundMe).
 Here you'll find fundraising for a cause by a person, groups raising money for a charity, charities that have created a campaign, and more.
 All of it is about helping others.
 You can contribute or start a campaign of your own.

 5 of the Best Crowdfunding Sites for Charitable Giving

 Websites Where You Can Make a Difference

 Giving to charity online through crowdfunding has been a resounding success, with dozens of giving sites scattered across the web.
 Why?
 Because they help all types of donors to quickly and conveniently find worthy causes to support.

 Crowdfunding sites bring together many charities in one place, so a potential donor does not have to hop around looking for individual charities.
 And nonprofits, whatever their size, can find a home where they can reach donors quickly.